 Car Insurance for 24-Year-Olds: FAQ

-You should shop for new car insurance coverage at least once per year, ideally when your policy renews.
-Your circumstances change frequently at 24.
-You might improve your credit score, move, or qualify for new discounts.
-Getting quotes from multiple insurers annually ensures you're not overpaying.
+Shop for new car insurance at least once per year, ideally when your policy renews.
+Your circumstances change frequently at 24; you might improve your credit score, move or qualify for new discounts.

-Yes, you can be removed from your parent's car insurance policy, but the process depends on your insurer's requirements.
-You'll likely need proof of your coverage before being removed.
-Some insurers may require written consent from the policyholder (your parents).
-Once removed, you can't easily be added back, so make sure you have your own policy in place first.
+You can be removed from your parent's car insurance policy, but the process depends on your insurer's requirements.
+You'll need proof of your own coverage before being removed.
+Some insurers require written consent from the policyholder (your parents).
+Once removed, you can't easily be added back.

 Best Car Insurance Rates for 24-Year-Olds: Our Methodology